Fall Amateur Baseball Recap

 Brady Boeddeker, Robb Moynagh, Cole Hansen, Hank Bulson (Springers), Preston Schlegel, Samson Schlegel, Zeus Schlegel, Hunter Hamers (Foley), Luis Massa, Carlos Gomez, Brandon Buesgens (Foley)

-The WEB/GEM’s defeated the MW/BAPA’s backed by twenty-three hits, including five doubles.
-Lefty Jake Brinker started on the mound, he threw seven innings to earn the win.
-He gave up seven hits, five walks, eight runs, and he recorded four strikeouts.
-Veteran righty Zach Femrite threw the final two innings, he gave up one hit, one walk and he recorded a pair of strikeouts.
+The Central Valley defeated the MW/BPAPA’s, backed by twelve hits, including a lead off home run.
+Rudy Notch, a righty from the Pearl Lake Lakers started on the mound, he threw five innings.
+He gave up ten hits, five runs, three walks and he recorded six strikeouts.
+Lefty JT Harren from the Luxemburg Brewers threw innings in relief.
+He gave up seven hits, five runs, one walk and recorded four strikeouts.

-Their offense was led by the Rockies player/manager David Jones, he went 4-for-6 with a two doubles for five RBIs and he scored a pair of runs.
-Brian Hansen had a good game, as he went 4-for-6 with a double and he scored three runs.
-Dusty Adams from the Royals went 3-for-5 with a double for three RBIs and he scored a run.
-Kyle Budde of the Royals went 2-for-6 with a double for two RBIs and he scored a run.
-Zach Femrite went 2-for-5 for two RBIs and he scored three runs.
-Veteran Drew VanLoy went 2-for-5 for an RBI, he earned a walk and he scored two runs.
-Nick Corbin of Cokato went 3-for-6 for two RBIs and he scored two runs.
-Scott Marquardt from the Kimball Express went 1-for-3, he earned a walk, he was hit by pitch and he scored three runs.
-Teddy Fleming from the Sartell Stone Poneys went 2-for-5 with a sacrifice for an RBI.
+The Central Valley offense was led by Rudy Notch, he went 4-for-5 with a home run for four big RBIs and he earned a walk.
+Dawson Hemmesch from the Roscoe Rangers went 2-for-5 for an RBI.
+Justin Kunkel from the Pearl Lake Lakers went 1-for-3 for two RBIs, he earned two walks and he scored a run.
+Collin Fruth from the St. Augusta Gussies went 1-for-3 for two RBIs, he earned two walks and he scored a run.
+Al Foehrenbacher went 1-for-4 as he lead the game off with a towering home run to left field, he went 1-for-4, he earned a walk and he scored two runs.
+Tyler Stang from the Luxemburg Brewers went 1-for-4 for an RBI, he earned a walk and he scored a run.
+Luke Harren from the Luxemburg Brewers went 1-for-4 and he scored two runs and JT Harren earned two walks and he scored two runs.
+Colton Fruth from the Pearl Lake Lakers went 1-for-4 and he earned a walk.

-The MW/BAPA starting pitcher Hunter Hamers from the Foley Lumberjacks threw three innings, he gave up five hits, four runs, and he recorded two strikeouts.
-Preston Schlegel of the Lake Cafe of Big Lake threw three innings in relief, he gave up six hits, two walks, six runs, and he recorded a strikeout.
-Robb Maynogh of the Stingers threw 1/3 of an inning, he gave up five hits, seven runs and he recorded a strikeout.
-Hank Bulson threw 2/3 of an inning, he gave up one hit and a walk.
-Luis Gomez from the Foley Lumberjacks and former All American for the St. Cloud Tech College threw the final inning in relief, he gave up one hit.
+The MW/BPAPA’s starting pitcher was Hank Bulson of the Cold Spring Springers, he threw one inning, he gave up two hits, two walks and two runs.
+Preston Schlegel from the Lake Cafe of Big Lake threw three innings, he gave up three hits, issued two walks, gave up four runs and he recorded four strikeouts.
+Brandon Buesgens from the Foley Lumberjacks threw two innings, he gave up four hits, three walks, five runs and he recorded two strikeouts.
+Rob Moynagh from the Montrose Stingers threw one inning, he gave up two hits, one run and he recorded one strikeout.
+Hunter Hamers from the Foley Lumberjacks threw the final inning in relief, he gave up a pair of hits.

-Their offense was led by Preston Schlegel, he went 1-for-4 for two RBIs and he scored a run and Samson Schlegel went 1-for-3 for an RBI, he earned a walk and he had a stolen base.
-Hank Bulson went 1-for-3 with a double for an RBI, he earned a walk and he scored a run.
-Luis Massa went 1-for-2 with a home run and he earned a walk.
-Brad Farniok went 2-for-2 for an RBI and he earned a walk and Carlos Gomez went 1-for-3.
-Zeus Schlegel went 1-for-4 and he scored a run and Andrew Moynagh had a stolen base and he scored two runs.
-Veteran Rob Moynagh, Cole Hanson and Joe VanHagen all earned a walk.
+The MW/BPAPA’s offense was led by Zeus Schlegal from the Lake Cafe of Big Lake, he went 3-for-4 for three RBIs, he earned a walk and he scored a run.
+Brandon Buesgens went 3-for-5 with two doubles for two RBIs, he had a stolen base and he scored a run.
+Luis Massa from the Foley Lumberjacks went 2-for-4 for an RBI, he earned a walk, he was hit by a pitch and he scored a run.
+Brady Boeddeker from the Montrose Stingers went 1-for-5 with a double for an RBI and he scored a run.
+Veteran Robb Moynagh from the Montrose Stingers went 2-for-3, he earned a walk and he had a stolen base.
+Samson Schlegal from the Lake Cafe of Big Lake went 1-for-4 for an RBI and a stolen base.
+Preston Schlegal from the Lake Cafe of Big Lake, went 2-for-5 with a stolen base.

+Hunter Hamers went 2-for-5 and he scored two runs, Carlos Gomez was hit by a pitch and he scored two runs and Hank Bulson was credited for an RBI with a fielders choice.